This Vegan Pecan Pie tastes like your old-time favorite pecan pie without the egg or butter!

-This vegan pecan pie tastes like your old-time favorite pecan pie without the egg or butter!
-A sweet pie with crunchy bites or pecan nuts, the best vegan Thanksgiving dessert to share with family.
+It’s a sweet pie with crunchy bites or pecan nut and it’s the best vegan Thanksgiving dessert to share with family.

 Are Classic Pecan Pies Vegan?